vlad-io/DLMDS-EDE02-CODE/readme.md

 2. Ensure that you have a Kaggle sign-in from https://www.kaggle.com/.
 The free account is necessary to retrieve the dataset.
 3. Retrieve the API token from https://www.kaggle.com/account.
 The token file will contain the username and key.
 4. Update Kaggle username and key as your environmental variables.
-For example one can use "dlmds-ede02-code/.env" file:
+For example one can use `dlmds-ede02-code/.env` file to store the credentials without exposing the sensitive information to public through the git repository:
     ```
     KAGGLE_NAME=your-kaggle-username
     KAGGLE_KEY=your-kaggle-api-key